 Chargify Direct usually requires a more technically experienced customer, and sometimes requires our Level 2 tech support during implementation.
-Level 2 tech support is available on our Small Business and higher plans ($129 and up).
+Level 2 tech support is available on our Basic and higher plans ($149 and up).

 You’re welcome to use Chargify Direct on any plan, but please note that if you need assistance, we will ask that you be on a plan that includes advanced tech support.

 Please note that Chargify Direct currently doesn’t support creating Invoice Billing subscriptions.

 Chargify Direct allows you to create Chargify resources (such as Subscriptions) via a form on your own website that posts directly to Chargify.
 After Chargify receives the form submission, the user is redirected back to your own site.
 The redirection communicates the result of the submission so that your website can decide how to respond to the user.
 This flow is sometimes called “transparent redirect” within the industry.

 - Detailed Flow